 It just so happens that nature manages it all effortlessly.

-We must continuously return everything to nature, wishing for the best outcome.
+Just continuously return everything to nature, wishing for the best outcome.

 - Let that which breathes, handle the breathing.